jimhigson/oboe.js/README.md

 (think [node](http://nodejs.org/) or [Netty](http://netty.io/)) because we're *sending and parsing* everything at the earliest possible oppotunity.
 If you can, send small bits of the json as soon as it is ready instead of waiting before everything is ready to start sending.

+## Use as a stream in node.js

+**Clarinet** supports use as a node stream.
+This hasn't been implemented in Oboe but it should be quite easy to do.

 # Running the tests